bragaandre/IHGooks/README.md

 # IHGooks
-Kownledge Base platform for IHG use, developed by  IT department.
+Knowledge Base platform for IHG use, developed by  IT department.